ioccc-src/winner/next/guidelines.md

         @echo "See remarks section about alternate ways to compile"
 ```

-and then include special notes in the program "remarks" for
+and then include special notes in tour `remarks.md` file for
 alternate / human intervention based building.

 We want to get away from source that is simply a compact blob of